prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

   </div>
 </section>

 The 400C has a sleek metal plated front panel, and overall the design of the 400C exudes a feeling of subtle sophistication.
-I know it sounds corny, but it's true.

-We especially love the acrylic side panel window that can be easily opened with the window's handle.

 The 400C has a clean, modern, and minimalistic design with an entirely steel exterior.

-The overall design of the case feels sleek and refined.
-It has a nice black finish with a large side-panel window, allowing you to peek inside and take a look at your components.

-Although it's not flashy, when you step into the room, the case has a presence.
+This case just feels sleek and refiened, only worthy of true memberes of the PC Master Race!

+Yeah, I know it sounds corny, but it's true – give me a break dude.

+I especially love the acrylic side panel window that can be easily opened with the window's handle.

+It makes opening the case a breeze, which is great for those who are always tinkering with their internals.

+Sure, the case isn't sporting any fancy or flashy LEDs, but it still has a presence in any room.

+When you walk in you'll take a look at it and go "damn, that thing is bad ass".
+Because it is.

-Its minimalistic design is almost graceful in a way – its visual points of interest are subtler compared to other flashy cases with bright lights that are dying for attention.
+Its minimalistic design is almost graceful in a way – the visual points of interest are subtler compared to other flashy cases that are dying for attention.

+This case is awesome and it knows it!

 <div class="buttons-wrapper">
   <a target="_blank" class="left-button cta-button buy-button" href="https://amzn.to/2oFt85v">Check Price</a>